 - UAGs are the primary perpetrators of this type of violence in Africa, and in Southeastern & Eastern Europe and the Balkans.
 This points to the importance of capturing violence involving these anonymous agents.

-- Of identified and named groups, political militias are responsible for the most violence targeting women in Africa; state forces carry out the largest proportion in the Middle East; and mobs, including those with links to political parties and religious groups, are the primary perpetrators in South Asia.
+- Of identified and named groups, political militias1ACLED defines these groups as armed, organized political gangs, often acting on behalf of political elites. are responsible for the most violence targeting women in Africa; state forces carry out the largest proportion in the Middle East; and mobs, including those with links to political parties and religious groups, are the primary perpetrators in South Asia.

 Demonstrations featuring women face disproportionate levels of excessive force: